RoadToStark/standards/Code/PHP Coding Standards.md

 **Overview**

-This document outlines technical and style guidelines which are followed in libphutil.
-Contributors should also follow these guidelines.
-Many of these guidelines are automatically enforced by lint.
+This document outlines technical and style guidelines which are followed in many projects.
+Contributors should follow these guidelines.

-These guidelines are essentially identical to the Facebook guidelines, since I basically copy-pasted them.
-If you are already familiar with the Facebook guidelines, you probably don't need to read this super thoroughly.
+These guidelines are essentially identical to the Facebook guidelines.
+If you are already familiar with the Facebook guidelines, you can probably get away with skimming this document.

 **Spaces, Linebreaks and Indentation**